IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 - Snapshot to be restored does not exist on all filesets

+Depending on the parameter configure in `snapconfig.json` the snapshot restore in performed in automated or in manual mode.
+In general, if the REST API is configured in the configuration file, then the restore in performed in manual mode, regardless of the setting of parameter `autoRestore` (see [Restore in automated mode](#Restore-in-automated-mode)).
+If the command line (CLI) is used, then the setting of parameter `autoRestore` is considered.
+If the parameter `autoRestore` is set to `true` then the restore in done in automated mode (see [Restore in manual mode](#Restore-in-manual-mode)).
+If the parameter is set to `false` then the restore is done in manual mode.
+For more information about configuration parameters see [Adjust configuration files](#Adjust-configuration-files).

+#### Restore in automated mode

+Automated restore can only be done when the REST API is not configured in the configuration file and the parameter `autoRestore` is set to `true`.
+In automated mode all three phases are executed automatically.
+Command output is written to the console.

+If the restore in automated mode fails, then check the command outputs on the console, correct the problem and run the restore again.

+#### Restore on manual mode

+If the REST API configured in the configuration file or if the REST API is not configured in the configuration and the parameter `autoRestore` is set to `false`, then the restore in executed in manual mode.
+In manual mode the user obtains instruction for the restore on the console.
+During manual restore the following steps are performed:

+- validate configuration parameter in the configuration file
+- ensure that the instance is not running on the server.
+If the instance is running, then the restore is aborted.
+- ensure that the snapshot to be restore exists on all file systems and filesets
+- instruct the user to restore the snapshots by providing the necessary commands.
+The user must executed these commands with a privileged user and confirm the successful execution in the console.
+- show information about mounted filesystems and fileset and instruct the user to check if the required filesystems are mounted and filesets are linked.
+The user must confirm the checks on the console.
+- show information about the instance configuration
+- instruct the user to start the database manager, resume the database and start the instance in maintenance mode
+- once the instance was successfully started in maintenance mode, the user can perform necessary checks such as audit storage pools and devices.
+Once these checks are successfull, the user can `halt` the instance in maintenance mode and start the instance in normal mode.

+If the restore in manual mode fails, then check the command outputs on the console, correct the problem and run the restore again.

+#### General restore considerations

+If the server instance directory is different than the instance user home directory, then the variable `serverInstDir` must be set to the server instance directory path in the configuration file (see [Adjust configuration files](#Adjust-configuration-files)).
+Otherwise, starting the Storage Protect instance in maintenance mode does not work.

+When using the Storage Scale REST API, then the API user must have the role `snapshot administrator`.

+The `isnap-restore.sh` script requires the configuration file `snapconfig.json` to be stored in directory `/usr/local/bin`.

+The Storage Protect instance must not be running when running the scripts.

 **Note:** If there are nested independent filesets within the independent fileset to be snapped, then these nested independent are not included in the snapshot.
 Therefore, it is not supported to use nested independent fileset.

-**Note:** If there are nested dependent filesets within the independent fileset to be snapped, then these nested dependent dependent are not restored.
-The files of the dependent fileset are included in the snapshot and can be restored manually by copying the files from the snapshot into the dependent fileset directory.
-Therefore, it is not recommended to use nested dependent filesets.

 **Note:** If quota is enabled on file systems and filesets, then the snapshot restore may fail.
 Disable quota prior to restore and enable quota after the snapshot restore.
 Alternatively, unmount the file system and perform the snapshot restore.

-**Note:** The script must be exectured as instance user on the server where the instance was running.
-The script requires that the instance is stopped.
-When running the script on one server while the instance is running on another server, the script does not detect this and performs the restore operation while the instance may be running on another server.
-This will cause the instance to become unavailable and potentially corrupted.

-**Note:** When running `isnap-restore.sh` in automated mode (no REST API is used) and the instance home directory is not accessible, then it requires to run `isnap-restore.sh` two times.
+**Note:** When running `isnap-restore.sh` in automated mode (no REST API is used or `autoRestore=false`) and the instance home directory is not accessible, then it requires to run `isnap-restore.sh` two times.
 The first time `isnap-restore.sh` restores the instance home directory but fails to start the db2 because it could not source the environment initially.
 Prior running `isnap-restore.sh` a second time, login as instance user again to source the environment.
 After the second run, the db2 will be started, set to write resume and the instance is started in maintenance mode.
 Alternatively, the instance can be started manually, after the first run.
 Make sure that the first run restored the snapshots and perform the following steps:
 - Logout as instance user
 -	Login as instance user